9 Charts

 - New series does not join the highlighted area

-Both techniques will be used in this section.
+Both techniques are covered in this section.

 Task 9.12 File: Bakery_Chart.xlsx

-Add new 2011 data series by dragging
+Add a new 2011 data series by dragging

 Open the file.

-Add the new data for year 2011 in the area E1:E5 as shown in Figure 9.14).
+Add the new data for year 2011 in the range E1:E5, as shown in Figure 9.14).

 - Select the chart.
-The source data is selected on the worksheet showing the sizing handles.
+The source data is selected on the worksheet, showing the sizing handles.

 - Drag the lower-right sizing handle to include the new data.

-Task 9.13 Delete 2008 dataset by dragging
+Task 9.13 Delete the 2008 dataset by dragging

 - Select the chart.

-The source data is selected on the worksheet showing the sizing handles.
+The source data is selected on the worksheet, showing the sizing handles.

 - Drag the lower-left sizing handle to exclude the data for 2008.

-Task 9.14 Add series 2008 and delete series 2011 via dialog box
+Task 9.14 Add the 2008 series and delete the 2011 series via the dialog box

 - Right-click on the chart and choose Select Data….